 There’s some reasonably strong purple highlighting.

 But aside from that, the lens contrast levels are very nice, and you’re getting a great-looking image.

-With the aperture of F2, the closer the picture quality, you will see the little depth of field on a picture.
+With the aperture of F2, the closer the picture quality, the more you will see the little depth of field a picture has.

 The lens displays an amount of barrel distortion, which is negligible; vignetting at F2 is not very strong.
 If you stopped down to f 2.8, it goes away.